Corsets as worn everyday by ordinary women in the past

 Corsets were a sign of social class - or assumed social class and respectability.
 A strong corset forced an elegant style of movement, walk and getting out of chair.

 As a child, I visited an old lady who was working in her garden.
-She had a special 'gardening' corset that had most of the bones taken out and was easier to move in.
+She had a special 'gardening' corset that had most of the stays taken out and was easier to move in.
 When someone suggested not wearing a corset at all, the horrified reply was "but what if the vicar came to visit me".
 The corset was a mystical symbol of respectability.

 In the first part of the 20th century, kitchen maids were common.
 As they needed to move freely in their heavy work, they did not wear corsets - which reinforced the association between social class and corsets.

 In the 1940s and into the 1950s corsets were widely worn by women of my mother's age (ie. women born in the early 1900s).
-Then sometime in the 1950s 'roll-ons' or 'rollons' came in.
+Then sometime in the 1940s or 1950s 'roll-ons' or 'rollons' came in.
 They had no stays.
 They held women less rigidly, but did claim to control bulging stomachs.
 They were made of a strong rubbery fabric that had to be rolled up and then unrolled onto the body.
 My mother did buy me a roll-on when I was a teenager, but its tight elastic fabric chafed my thighs and I only wore it once.
 Like my other teenage friends, I used a suspender belt to hold up my stockings.
 This was a flimsy thing, effectively just suspenders attached to little more than a lightweight belt.

 When did roll-ons first come on the market?